finbourne/lusid-sdk-python-preview/sdk/docs/Basket.md

 # Basket

-LUSID representation of a basket of instruments.
+Class that models a basket of risky instruments that can default.
+Upon default, the weight of a defaulting instrument can (will) change and this then affects the behaviour of the basket.

 ## Properties
 Name | Type | Description | Notes